IsraaMShtayeh/Learning-Sprint-/Day7.md

-# Day 7: Intriduction , JavaScript Principles , Functions and Callbacks
+# Day 7: Introduction , JavaScript Principles , Functions and Callbacks

 This README file summarizes the JavaScript lesson on JavaScript Principles , Functions and Callbacks.